The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Discussion and conclusion

 Alternatively, this may be partially attributed to contamination between populations, stemming from residual uncertainties in distance measurements and the assumed Galactic potential.
 The fact that these different structures are also linked to distinct chemical properties—particularly the thick disc and spheroidal bulge, which, despite significant overlap in chemical abundances, exhibit subtle differences in the peak of their metallicity distributions and in the shape of the \alphafe\ versus \feh\ relation—gives us confidence that we have successfully disentangled these populations.
-These results emphasize the complexity of the inner 4-5 kpc of the MW and the value of a multi-dimensional analysis, involving both chemistry and kinematics, for interpreting the structure and properties of the different stellar populations (the spheroidal -- old -- bulge and the inner hotter chemical thick disc) and structures (which is the case of the bar).
+These results emphasise the complexity of the inner 4-5 kpc of the MW and the value of a multi-dimensional analysis involving both chemistry and kinematics to interpret the structure and properties of the different stellar populations (the spheroidal -- old -- bulge and inner hotter chemical thick disc) and structures (such as the bar).

 We are now in a position to provide initial answers to long-standing questions in this field.
-One such question is whether the bulge is entirely formed via thickened bar structures, either through buckling instabilities or resonance trapping by a slowing bar.
+One such question is whether the bulge is entirely formed via thickened bar structures through either buckling instabilities or resonance trapping by a slowing bar.
 If this were the case, the stellar population within the spheroidal bulge component should exhibit chemical properties consistent with those of the bar.
 However, if the spheroidal component formed prior to the bar, its MDF would be expected to differ significantly, indicating a distinct formation pathway.
 In particular, a substantial difference in the MDF—and in the \alphafe\ distribution—between the spheroidal component and the bar would imply that the former formed during an earlier epoch.
-Our results suggest precisely this: the MDF and \alphafe\ trends of the spheroidal bulge component are clearly distinct from those of the bar population (and the inner-thick disc).
+Our results suggest precisely this: the MDF and \alphafe\ trends of the spheroidal bulge component are clearly distinct from those of the bar population (and the inner thick disc).